songquanpeng/one-api/README.en.md

    chmod u+x one-api
    ./one-api --port 3000 --log-dir ./logs
    ```
 3. Access [http://localhost:3000/](http://localhost:3000/) and log in.
-The initial account username is `root` and password is `123456`.
+The initial account username is `root` and an 8-character password shall be generated and printed upon initial activation.

 For more detailed deployment tutorials, please refer to [this page](https://iamazing.cn/page/how-to-deploy-a-website).